SublimeText/LaTeXTools/docs/keybindings.md

 * It parses the tex log file and lists all errors, warnings and, if enabled, bad boxes in an output panel at the bottom of the ST window: click on any error/warning/bad boxes to jump to the corresponding line in the text, or use the ST-standard Next Error/Previous Error commands.
 * It invokes the PDF viewer for your platform and performs a forward search; that is, it displays the PDF page where the text corresponding to the current cursor position is located.

+## Selecting Build Variant

+**Keybinding:** <kbd>C+shift+b</kbd> (standard ST3 keybinding)

+LaTeXTools offers a range of build variants to select standard build options.
+These variants can be used to customize the options passed to the LaTeXTools builder, so that you don't need a project file or to use any of the `%!TEX` directives to change, e.g., the build system used.
+Variants are provided for the supported builders and for the supported programs.

+In addition, custom Sublime build files can be created to add your own variants to standard LaTeXTools commands.
+For more on this, see the section on [Sublime Build Files](alternative-builders.md#sublime-build-files).

+**Note**: The settings provided by build variants *override* settings specified using TeX directives or in your settings.
+This means, for example, if you select a build variant that changes the program, `%!TEX program` directives or `program` settings will be ignored.
+If you want to return LaTeXTools back to its default behavior, please select the **LaTeX** build variant.

 ## Toggling window focus following a build

 **Keybinding:** <kbd>C+l</kbd>,<kbd>t</kbd>,<kbd>f</kbd>